ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # The Claims

 This section describes new claims defined for attestation that are to be added to the CWT {{IANA.CWT.Claims}} and JWT {{IANA.JWT.Claims}} IANA registries.

-This section also describes how several extant CWT and JWT claims apply in EAT.
+Additionally, it describes how several extant CWT and JWT claims apply to the EAT format.

-CDDL, along with a text description, is used to define each claim independent of encoding.
-Each claim is defined as a CDDL group.
+Each claim is defined as a CDDL group and features prose that describes the claim.
-In {{encoding}} on encoding, the CDDL groups turn into CBOR map entries and JSON name/value pairs.
+As shown in {{encoding}}, the CDDL groups are encoded as map entries in CBOR and name/value pairs in JSON.

-Each claim described has a unique text string and integer that identifies it.
+Each claim has a unique text string and integer that identifies it.
 CBOR-encoded tokens MUST use only the integer for Claim Keys.
 JSON-encoded tokens MUST use only the text string for Claim Names.

+Each claim is appended to the \$\$Claims-Set-Claims socket.
+Specifications that define additional claims SHOULD also supply additions to the \$\$Claims-Set-Claims socket.

 ## Nonce Claim (nonce) {#nonce}

-All EATs MUST have a nonce to prevent replay attacks.
+All EATs MUST provide for freshness, i.e., replay protection.
+A nonce claim SHOULD be used for this purpose.

-This claim is either a single byte or text string or an array of byte or text strings.
+A nonce is either a byte or text string or an array of byte or text strings.
-The array is to accommodate multistage EAT verification and consumption.
+The array option supports multistage EAT verification and consumption.
 See the extensive discussion on attestation freshness in Appendix A of RATS Architecture {{RATS.Architecture}}.

-A claim named "nonce" is previously defined and registered with IANA for JWT, but MUST not be used in an EAT.
-It does not support multiple nonces.
+A claim named "nonce" was defined and registered with IANA for JWT, but MUST NOT be used in an EAT because it does not support multiple nonces.
 No previous nonce claim was defined for CWT.
+To distinguish from the previously defined nonce claim, the nonce claim for JSON-formatted EATs is named eat_nonce.

-The nonce MUST have 64 bits of entropy as fewer bits are unlikely to be secure.
+The nonce MUST have 64 bits of entropy.
 A maximum nonce size is set to limit the memory required for an implementation.
 All receivers MUST be able to accommodate the maximum size.